-Level 2: An exhaust fan is not functioning.

-A bathroom window cannot be opened.
+Level of Deficiency: Level 1: N/A Level 2: An exhaust fan is not functioning. -OR-A bathroom window cannot be opened.
+Level 3: N/A

 Walls (Common Areas)

 The enclosures of units and rooms.
 Materials for construction include concrete, masonry block, brick, wood, glass block, plaster, sheet-rock.
 Surface finish materials include paint or wall coverings.